 Sober at Home provides online drug counseling services designed to empower and support you on your journey to sobriety.
 Our online drug support program offers an alternative to face-to-face group sessions.

 We’re a private program that is approved for FSA, so services may be reimbursable through your employer, without your employer knowing, and without your having to miss work.
 We don’t take insurance, and are more affordable than many alternative counseling options that do.

 We also offer online alcohol counseling, and are here to help you work towards a full life from the comfort and privacy of your own home.

-Whether you’re new to recovery or are working through a 12-step program already, you’ll find a subscription that suits you:
+Whether you’re new to recovery or are working through a 12-step program already, you’ll find a program that suits you:

-- Free subscription: Receive daily affirmations for free.
+- Free Options: Receive daily affirmations for free or join a free encouragement group.
 We also welcome you to attend one of our Q&A sessions to find out if Sober at Home is right for you.

 - Introduction: Our introductory package enables you to get a taste of what it’s like to be a part of Sober at Home.
 Attend open groups, and sample our workbook exercises and videos.

 - Early Recovery (Phase 1): If you’re new to recovery, we hope to see you here.
 Join open and closed online drug counseling group sessions and find a supportive new community.

 - Supported Recovery (Phase 2): Create deeper bonds with open and closed online groups that continue to provide support as your recover.